miguelvelezmj25/density-converter/README.md

 * `UPSCALING_ALGO = "MITCHELL"`
 * `VERBOSE = true`

-I tried converting the same image multiple times with the same configuration, and I observed the same execution time.
-I even tried converting other images with the same configuration, executing the program multiple times, and the program still took quite some time.
 Could you please take a look at why the program is taking so long to convert images?

 ## Task